lserrudo/lserrudo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm finishing my MSc in economics at the University of Chile, where I am studying with an academic excellence scholarship.
+I'm finishing my MSc in economics at the University of Chile, where I studied with an academic excellence scholarship.
 I am originally from La Paz, Bolivia, where I attended to the Bolivian Catholic University, and graduated with a B.S. in Economics.

 I'm currently working as RA in the [Millennium Nucleus on The Evolution of Work (MNEW)](https://www.m-new.org/) at Catholic University of Chile Economics Department.
 I provide assistance to professors [Pablo Egaña del-Sol](https://pabloeganadelsol.com/) and [Alejandro Micco](https://fen.uchile.cl/es/academicos-investigacion/directorio-de-academicos/detalle/alejandro-micco).
 My current research focuses on labor economics, automation of jobs and new labor dynamics in developing economies.